-Wendy Lawrence is a nationally-published freelance writer and a life-long educator.
+Wendy Lawrence is a freelance writer, a life-long educator, and a member of SCBWI.
 She has worked for over ten years in public and private education as a teacher, curriculum coordinator, and Middle School Principal.
 Her teaching experience includes science, math, history, reading, and writing in grades 3 through 10.
 Before that, she designed curriculum and led workshops for village councils in Lesotho with the Peace Corps.
-A Seattle native, Wendy now lives with her husband (Seventh Grade Crush) and two sons (The Wizard of Why, 4 and Gyroscope, 1) in Ann Arbor, Michigan.
+A Seattle native, Wendy now lives with her husband (Seventh Grade Crush) and two sons (The Wizard of Why, 5 and Gyroscope, 2) in Ann Arbor, Michigan.
 She spends her time momming, blogging, freelancing, and writing children’s books.

 M.Ed., Boston College, Elementary Education

 B.A., Swarthmore College, Biology and Economics, high honors

 Member of SCBWI (Society of Children’s Book Writers and Illustrators)

 You can also email me: thefamilythatreadstogether (at) gmail (dot) com